scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[21:5]** Thou that hast commanded the air by Thy nod, and hast seen those things which are to be as those things which Thou art doing.

-**[21:6]** Thou that rulest with great thought the hosts that stand before Thee: (yea) rulest with indignation the holy living creatures, who are without number, which Thou didst make from the beginning, of flame and fire, which stand around Thy throne.
+**[21:6]** Thou that rulest with great thought the powers that stand before Thee: (yea) rulest with indignation the holy living creatures, who are without number, which Thou didst make from the beginning, of flame and fire, which stand around Thy throne.

 **[21:7]** To Thee only does this belong that Thou shouldst do forthwith whatsoever Thou dost wish.

-**[21:8]** Who causest the drops of rain to rain by number upon the earth, and alone knowest the consummation of the times before they come; have respect unto my prayer.
+**[21:8]** Who causest the drops of rain to rain by number upon the earth, and alone knowest the consummation of the times before they come: have respect unto my prayer.

-**[21:9]** For Thou alone art able to sustain all who are, and those who have passed away, and those who are to be, those who sin, and those who are righteous [as living (and) being past finding out].
+**[21:9]** For Thou alone art able to sustain all who are, and those who pass away, and those who are to be, those who sin, and those who are righteous [as living (and) being past finding out].

 **[21:10]** For Thou alone dost live immortal and past finding out, and knowest the number of mankind.